indrz/indrz-doc/src/backend/guide.md

 }
 ```

 The next step would be to send a request to your API to get data.
-Important is that you retun the
+Important is that you return the
 id you sent to ensure you find the correct data for display on the map.